psbleep/pod-store/README.md

 By default podcast episodes will be downloaded to e.g. `/home/<username>/Podcasts/<podcast-name>/<001-episode-title>.mp3`.
 See the configuration section for how to adjust the download path.

 Sometimes you may want to mark an episode as being not-new without actually downloading it.
-Do that using the `mark` command, either interactively or by bulk marking all new episodes.
-Do either of these for all episodes, or just episodes of a specific podcast:
+Do that using the `mark` command.
+By default you will interactively choose which episodes to mark, or you can bulk-mark all episodes.
+Either of these strategies can be applied to _all_ new episodes, or just the episodes of a specific podcast:

     pod mark
     pod mark --bulk

+    pod mark -p podcast-name
     pod mark --bulk -p podcast-name

 Rename a podcast in the store: